Contact Us:Appointment Request

 A Massachusetts native, Dr. Laporte grew up in Brockton and currently lives in Taunton.
 She received an undergraduate degree from the University of Massachusetts (Amherst) in 2008 and a DVM degree from Iowa State University College of Veterinary Medicine in 2012.
 Prior to joining our team in June 2015, Dr. Laporte practiced veterinary medicine in Pittsfield.
 Her special interests include soft tissue surgery, pediatrics, and, of course, feline medicine.

-Outside of work, Dr. Laporte enjoys running, skiing, reading, hiking, gardening, and spending time with her lovely husband, Jeff, and her kitten, Fuzz Lightyear.
+Outside of work, Dr. Laporte enjoys running, skiing, reading, hiking, gardening, and spending time with her lovely husband Jeff, her amazing son Max, and her cats Stray Charles and Paul McCatney.